dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 }
 ```

-You don't have to have to be limited to Bootstrap; it could be even Material UI, or our own custom design system.
+You're not limited to returning styles for only Bootstrap; the classes you return could be for Material UI, or even your own custom design system.

-Another extensibility point Blazor Forms provide us is the ability to plug-in custom validators.
-Suppose we want additional validation logic other than DataAnnotations, we can write our own custom validator and handle validation events from the `EditContext` to use our own logic to write errors to the message store.
+Suppose we want to use custom validation logic than goes beyond what DataAnnotations can provide.
+In addition to providing our custom field styles, Blazor also allows us to provide our own custom validators.

-This can be achieved by creating a new custom validator class that extends from `ComponentBase`.
-This will act like a regular Blazor component, but we pass down the form's current EditContext as a cascading parameter.
-In the `OnInitialized` method, we can then wire up the custom validation methods into the `OnValidationRequested` and `OnFieldChanged` events of the `EditContext` of the form.
+To achieve this we can create a class that extends from the `ComponentBase` class so that we can access to the form's cascaded EditContext parameter.
+We can then tap into the `OnValidationRequested` and `OnFieldChanged` events to call into our own logic.

 ```csharp
 public class CustomValidator : ComponentBase